 ISO 80000–2:2009, Quantities and units — Part 2: Mathematical signs and symbols to be use in the natural sciences and technology

-ISO/IEC 2382–1:1993, Information technology — Vocabulary — Part 1: Fundamental terms

-ISO/IEC 24772-1:2022, Programming languages - Guidance to avoiding vulnerabilities in programming languages - Part 1: Language-independent guidance
+ISO/IEC 24772-1:2022, Programming languages - Avoiding vulnerabilities in programming languages - Part 1: Language-independent catalogue of vulnerabilities

 ISO/IEC 8652:2022 Programming languages – Programming language Ada

-3. Terms and definitions, symbols and conventions
+3. Terms and definitions

-3.1 Terms and definitions
+3.1 General

-For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1, in TR 24772-1, and the following apply.
+For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1, in ISO/IEC 24772-1, and the following apply.
 Other terms are defined where they appear in italic type.

-3.1.1 abnormal state state of an object whose initialization or assignment has been disrupted by an abort or the failure of a language-defined check
+3.2 abnormal state state of an object whose initialization or assignment has been disrupted by an abort or the failure of a language-defined check